cilium/tetragon/docs/content/en/docs/concepts/tetragon-events/json-events.md

 ---
-title: "Explore security observability events"
+title: "JSON events"
 weight: 3
 icon: "reference"
-description: "Learn how to start exploring the Tetragon events"
+description: "Tetragon JSON events"
 ---

 After Tetragon and the [demo application is up and